kriegercisneros/phase-3-project/README.md

             $ source ~/.zshrc

-        + Now install our python version:
+    h.
+Now install our python version:

             $ pyenv install 3.7.16

-        + Then set it as your global python version.
+    i.
+Then set it as your global python version.
 This is easy to change later, as you have not uninstalled other versions of python.
 Type:

             $ pyenv global 3.7.16